 The Management Analysis Programs (MAP) developed by System Studies Incorporated perform a variety of vital functions pertaining to the monitoring and management of a cable pressurization system.
-The MAP System consists of individual software modules that work together to provide the most sophisticated and useful pressure monitoring, dispatching, alarming, and record keeping software available anywhere.
+Collectively referred to as PressureMAP, the MAP System consists of individual software modules that work together to provide the most sophisticated and useful pressure monitoring, dispatching, alarming, and record keeping software available anywhere.
 Among the programs currently available are: PressureMAPTM, ReportMAPTM, AlarmMAPTM, CableMAPTM, and Hand-Held Terminal AccessTM.
 These programs work interactively to provide multi-tasking capabilities and multiple user access.
 Beginning with PressureMAP Version 26, a web browser interface to PressureMAP, called PressureWEBTM, was added to the family of MAP Programs.
 This new application makes it incredibly easy to access key PressureMAP information and reports and to identify alarms.

-This section of the System Administration Manual describes each of the MAP programs, lists the key features made possible by the multi-user MAP software operating on the MAP Computer (see Section 3 of this manual), and explains what takes place during a normal twenty-four hour operating cycle.
+This section of the System Administration Manual describes each of the MAP programs, lists the key features made possible by the MAP software operating on either the MAP Engine computer (see Section 3 of this manual) or a customer-selected compatible computer.
+It also explains what takes place during a normal twenty-four hour operating cycle.
 The information presented is non-technical in nature.
 It summarizes the important features of the MAP System in order to provide MAP System Administrators with a vivid picture of how the entire system functions.
 Questions not answered in this Overview can be addressed to the System Studies Technical Support Department.